MicrosoftDocs/windows-itpro-docs/windows/keep-secure/configure-splunk-windows-defender-advanced-threat-protection.md

 - Windows 10 Pro Education
 - Windows Defender Advanced Threat Protection (Windows Defender ATP)

-You'll need to configure Splunk so that it can consume Windows Defender ATP alerts.
+You'll need to configure Splunk so that it can pull Windows Defender ATP alerts.

 ## Before you begin